 For students enrolling at the university directly from high school.

-Select merit-based scholarships awarded by the Office of Admissions do not stack.
-This is noted in the descriptions below.
+Select merit-based scholarships awarded by the Office of Admissions do not stack (noted in the Scholarship and Grant Policies).
 If a student meets the minimum requirements for multiple awards, they will automatically be awarded the scholarship with the highest dollar value.
 These scholarships do not apply to incoming transfer students.
 Please see the Scholarship and Grant Policies for information on awarding of the following scholarships.

 In addition to the scholarships above that are awarded by the Office of Admissions, there are a variety of scholarships administered by University of Iowa colleges and departments for the incoming new student as well as the continuing University of Iowa student.
 Expand your search using the links below.

 Iowa Scholarship Portal